 Value Added Palm Products

-Every part of Palmyra palm can be used for value addition and can be processed into a range of edible as well as non-edible products.
-Some of the value added Palm products are mentioned below:
+Every part of the Palmyra palm can be used for value addition and can be processed into a range of edible as well as non-edible products.
+Some of the value-added Palm products are mentioned below:

 Toddy from Palm Tree

 It is distilled to produce alcoholic liquor called palm wine, arrack, or arak.
-Rubbing the inside of the toddy-collecting receptacle with lime paste prevents fermentation and this sap is called sweet toddy, which yields jaggery, molasses, palm candy, and vinegar.
+Rubbing the inside of the toddy-collecting receptacle with lime paste prevents fermentation, and this sap is called sweet toddy, which yields jaggery, molasses, palm candy, and vinegar.

 Palmyra Arrack: